Stories from back issues of Connecticut Explored and episodes from our companion podcast Grating the Nutmeg

 The church has historically been a pillar of the African American community.

-When an enslaved man named Fortune died in Waterbury, his owner, a doctor, preserved Fortune’s skeleton as a medical specimen.
+When an enslaved man named Fortune died in Waterbury in 1798, his owner, a doctor, preserved Fortune’s skeleton as a medical specimen.
 Fortune’s skeleton was displayed at the Mattatuck Museum until a project to understand and honor Fortune’s dignity resulted in more respectful treatment of his remains.

 Searching for My James and Lane Families